mcbrineellis/packer-vsphere-centos-7/README.md

 ## Credentials

 Users are defined in `http/ks.cfg`.
-Subiquity takes that info and creates the users and sets the passwords from the hashes in that file.
+Kickstart takes that info and creates the users and sets the passwords from the hashes in that file.

 Packer will use the key in `~/.ssh/id_ed25519` to connect up to the system via SSH after install to run the shell provisioner tasks.